downfromthetrees/the_magic_eye/docs/hosting.md

 ## Things to know before setting it up

 * Heroku requires a credit card number for validation.
 [No charges](https://devcenter.heroku.com/articles/free-dyno-hours#free-dyno-hour-pool) can or will ever be made by setting up Magic Eye though.
-* You must set up a new bot and new hosting account for each subreddit.
 * You need a github account [create one here](http://github.com/)

 ## Hosting setup